FabianSchuetze/EconPDEs.jl/README.md

 	2. the second term is a tuple for the drift of state variables (used to upwind the scheme).
 	3. the third term is a dictionary from symbols to value.
 It is not used to solve the model, but it allows to compute interesting quantities beyond the solution of the PDEs.

 Examples of these functions can be found in the folder `src/models`.
+Each model is coded as a system of PDEs, where each PDE corresponds to the no-arbitrage condition for an asset.

 ```julia
 using EconPDEs